 Independent contractors choose Guardian Direct Dental and Vision for supplemental insurance because it is fast, secure, and affordable, all things that contractors value.
 With coverage nationwide and all year, Guardian Direct provides self-employed contractors with peace of mind when it matters most.

 Enrollment in either Guardian Direct dental insurance or vision insurance is fast.
 You can go from quoting to enrolling in a matter of minutes, so you can be covered sooner than you think!

-Your healthcare is a serious business, and partnering with a provider that understands the importance of security is vital.
+Your healthcare is a serious business and partnering with a provider that understands the importance of security is vital.
 Payment information on the Guardian Direct website is secure anytime you need to access your profile.
-The peace of mind security provides can make the lives of independent contractors easier because they can stress less about who has access to their information.
+The confidence security provides can make the lives of independent contractors easier because they can stress less about who has access to their information.

 The finances of an independent contractor can be unpredictable, but your insurance premiums should be stable and reliable.
 Guardian Direct has affordable coverage, with regular payment options that work well for contractors.

 Worried you won’t have coverage where you are?
 Worry no longer.
 Guardian Direct offers coverage in most states, meaning you can be located throughout the U.S. and be covered.
 For contractors, this can be important if they like to travel and work on the go or want coverage while on vacation away from their usual provider.